rakkatak/react-typescript-app/README.md

     - To work around you can wrap with a div.
 This adds an div to the dom that really doesn't do anything.
     - Or, you can use a Fragment.
 This prevents the div added simply to make React compile.
 The following syntax can be used <></>
     - Components can have state (see below) and be passed Props (see below)

+  #### State

+  - React updates state asynchronously.
+  - State is stored outside of components i.e. so they are not overwritten on a re-render
+  - State hooks must used at the top level of our component.
+This is because react relies on the order of the useState calls, to store state for a given component.
+If useState is nested within a construct like an if statement, the order in which a state hook is called will be affected.

+    - For performance reasons, React allows several updates to accumulate (i.e. it batches updates), before re-rendering the component

+  - State is stored outside of the component
   - useState:
     - This method returns an array with a variable and setter method
     - You pass useState a default value